iBaa/PlexConnect/update/OSX/readme.txt

 Step 2 enter these commands into terminal:

 sudo su
+## Naviagate to your PlexConnect base directory
+mkdir -p /update/OSX
 ## Naviagate to the new /update/OSX folder <-----OSX is a subfolder of Update.
 ./install.bash